undergrad-partner-school

 Non-Need Based

-Institutional non-need-based scholarships or grants were given to 1,316 students overall (including freshmen) at Niagara University in 2023.
+Institutional non-need-based scholarships or grants were given to 1,316 students overall (including freshmen) at Niagara University in 2025.
 Institutional help in the form of non-need-based scholarships or grants was given to 354 full-time freshmen.
-Federal non-need-based scholarships and grants totaled $5,591,539 for students at this institution, while state aid came to $444,333.
-The total amount of non-need-based institutional scholarships/grants was $10,322,928.
+The total dollar amount of federal non-need-based scholarships/grants awarded to the studens at this school was $5,591,539 while the state aid is $444,333.
+The total amount of institutional scholarships and awards that were not based on financial need was $10,322,928.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.
 The amount the students of this school received from external sources (e.g. Kiwanis, National Merit) was $34,020 USD.

 Open Applications